 Proper PPE and cleaning measures are necessary to protect firefighters wading through chemicals, biological biohazards and disease-causing microorganisms

-We all saw the horrific images of damage and human suffering left in the wake of Hurricane Harvey in the coastal regions of Texas and Louisiana, and Hurricane Irma in the Caribbean and Florida.
-In the midst of these 2017 disasters, firefighters and other first responders were at the forefront of multiple victim rescues and attempts to help the local populations cope with the ensuing aftermath of flooding and wind damage.
+In the midst of flooding-related disasters, firefighters and other first responders are at the forefront of multiple-victim rescues and attempts to help the local populations cope with the ensuing aftermath of flooding and wind damage.

-Certainly, members of the fire service have acted unselfishly in overwhelming circumstances and continue to take risks while mitigating the effects of these powerful storms.
+Certainly, members of the fire service have acted unselfishly in overwhelming circumstances and continue to take risks while mitigating the effects of powerful storms or other catastrophic events.
 Yet, this type of large-scale response effort creates a number of significant demands for maintaining personal protection and will continue to have long-term consequences during the extensive cleanup activities that follow.

 Physical hazards including debris fields and unsteady structures will further contribute to exposure risks.
 However, the more ominous and persistent risk will be exposure to the contamination associated with floodwaters and its aftermath.
 How clothing and equipment are used under these conditions is an equally important consideration for maintaining health and well-being of firefighters and other first responders.

 Floodwaters are a known source of extensive chemical contamination.
 In urban areas, the hazards associated with contaminated floodwaters are much worse given the abundance of human activity, combined with industrial facilities.

 Some areas have a large number of chemically-based production facilities, which – despite their best efforts for retaining the integrity of storage vessels and containers – can result in larges releases of chemicals into the runoff water.